 As a new pilot, this may scare you; but to make paramotoring safer, we must learn from these mistakes.
 And by understanding why these accidents happen, we can prevent them reoccurring in the future.

 So what is happening to cause these terrible accidents?
-The main problem seems to be with people trying to start their paramotor on the ground, without being strapped into it.
+The main problem seems to be with pilots trying to start their paramotor on the ground, while they’re not strapped into it.
 A simple jammed throttle causes the engine to go to maximum RPM, it flips the paramotor over, and the propeller hits the pilot.

-So what's the solution?
+So what’s the solution?
 A few pre-start checks will go a long way in preventing this from happening again.
-First off, always strap yourself into your paramotor before starting it.
-If you have problems starting it while it's on your back, ask somebody to pull the cord for you.
+Firstly, always strap yourself into your paramotor before starting it.
+If you have problems starting it while it’s on your back, ask somebody to pull the cord for you.

 Another thing you need to be aware of on the ground, is the throttle cable being able to pass through the gap in the cage.
 This has happened to myself, and luckily the only consequence was the throttle cable getting minced.
 Unfortunately, others haven’t been so lucky; cables have gotten caught in propellers, and pulled pilots hands in with them.